 - No matter how long you’ve tried to follow Jesus, way of love on your own, without the help and support and nurture of caring and compassionate people

 - No matter how strong your faith, how much you believe the lie you tell yourself that you have it all figured out

-- No matter where you are…even if you feel like the son in that prodigal story….poor, empty, lost, distraught….badly getting by eating pig slop and dreading tomorrow.
+- No matter where you are…even if you feel like the son in that prodigal story….poor, empty, lost, distraught….barely getting by, eating pig slop, and dreading tomorrow.